mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 [Paul Graham](<https://en.wikipedia.org/wiki/Paul_Graham_(programmer)>) and [Jessica Livingston](https://en.wikipedia.org/wiki/Jessica_Livingston) appear in the documentary because they had just co-founded [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator), which would go on to become one of the most successful startup accelerators in the software industry.

 At the time of the documentary, [Paul Graham](<https://en.wikipedia.org/wiki/Paul_Graham_(programmer)>) was 41 years old.
 Ten years prior, Graham had co-founded [Viaweb](https://en.wikipedia.org/wiki/Viaweb), which is now considered the first software as a service (SaaS) business.
-Yahoo acquired the company in 1998 for $50M, after which Paul became popular online for [the essays](http://paulgraham.com/articles.html) he publishing on his blog.
+Yahoo acquired Viaweb in 1998 for $50M, after which Paul became popular online for [his essays about startups and software](http://paulgraham.com/articles.html).

 [Jessica Livingston](https://en.wikipedia.org/wiki/Jessica_Livingston) was 34 years old.
 She was not active in the startup community at the time, having come from a career in marketing.